microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraMSLifecyclePolicyGroup.md

 PS C:\>Add-EntraMSLifecyclePolicyGroup -Id 'b4c908b0-3595-4add-91b4-c5400b31b57b' -groupId 'cffd97bd-6b91-4c4e-b553-6918a320211c'
 ```

-This command is used to add a group to a Microsoft Lifecycle Policy.
+This command adds a group to a Microsoft Lifecycle Policy.
 The `-Id` parameter specifies the ID of the Lifecycle Policy to which the group should be added.
 The `-groupId` parameter specifies the ID of the group to be added to the Lifecycle Policy.

 ## PARAMETERS